brayest/RedisClusterCloudFormation/README.md

 Connecting to host rediscluster-hkuhqq7hxozoerq4.us-east-1.opsworks-cm.io:443 Successfully verified certificates from rediscluster-hkuhqq7hxozoerq4.us-east-1.opsworks-cm.io
 ```
-if your get the above connection result we can begin our configurationv with Chef running:
+if your get the above connection result we can begin our configuration with Chef by running:

 ```bash
 ./bootstrap_instances.sh